Rank-level duality of Conformal Blocks for odd orthogonal Lie algebras in genus 0: Introduction

 \subsubsection{Degeneration of a smooth family}

-Let $C_1\cup C_2$ be a nodal curve where $C_1$ and $C_2$ are isomorphic to $\mathbb{P}^1$ intersecting at one point.
-The conformal block on $C_1\cup C_2$ is isomorphic to a direct sum of conformal blocks on the normalization of $C_1\cup C_2$.
+Let $C_1\cup C_2$ be a nodal curve, where $C_1$ and $C_2$ are isomorphic to $\mathbb{P}^1$ intersecting at one point.
+A conformal block on $C_1\cup C_2$ is isomorphic to a direct sum of conformal blocks on the normalization of $C_1\cup C_2$.
 This property is known as factorization of conformal blocks.
-A key ingredient of the proof of rank-level duality in ~\cite{A} is the compatibility of the rank-level duality with factorization.
+A key ingredient in the proof of rank-level duality in ~\cite{A} is the compatibility of the rank-level duality with factorization.
 T. Abe uses it to conclude that the rank-level duality map is an isomorphism on certain nodal curves.

-This property for nodal curves is no longer true for our present case due to the presence of ``non-classical" components(i.e. components that do not appear in the branching of the finite dimensional irreducible module) in the branching of highest weight integrable modules.
-We refer the reader to Section ~\ref{branching} for more details.
+This property for nodal curves is no longer true for our present case due to the presence of ``non-classical" components (i.e. components that do not appear in the branching of finite dimensional irreducible modules) in the branching of highest weight integrable modules.
+We refer the reader to Section 3 for more details.

 We consider a family of smooth curves degenerating to a nodal curve $X_0$.
-Instead of looking at the nature of the rank-level duality map on the nodal curve we study the nature of the rank-level duality map on nearby smooth curves of the nodal curve $X_0$ under any conformal embedding.
+Instead of looking at the nature of the rank-level duality map on the nodal curve, we study the nature of the rank-level duality map on nearby smooth curves of the nodal curve $X_0$ under any conformal embedding.
 We use the ``sewing procedure" of ~\cite{TUY} to understand the decomposition of the rank-level duality map near the nodal curve $X_0$.
 The methods used in this step are similar to ~\cite{BP}.
-This degeneration technique and the flatness of the rank-level duality enables us to use induction similar to ~\cite{NT} and ~\cite{A} to reduce to the case for one dimensional conformal blocks on $\mathbb{P}^1$ with three marked points.
+This degeneration technique and the flatness of the rank-level duality enable us to use induction similar to ~\cite{A, NT} to reduce to the case for one dimensional conformal blocks on $\mathbb{P}^1$ with three marked points.
+As before presence of non-classical components bring in complications.
+Detailed description of the above can be found in Section \ref{mainproof}.